openthread/ot-docs/site/en/reference/cli/contribute.md

 GitHub repository.

-This guide provides instructions on how to use our custom Doxygen comments that are used to create the command list.
+This guide provides instructions on how to use our custom Doxygen comments that we use to create the command list.

 ## Get started